 Have you ever heard a song where the vocal jumps out and grabs you and yet fits perfectly within the mix of the music?
 Or when the instrumentation is so clean and yet hard-hitting that you can't help yourself but dance?
 I LOVE when this happens!
 This is what I can help you achieve.

-I absolutely love being a record producer, mixing, and beat maker and working with some fantastic artists and great people.
+I absolutely love being a mixing engineer and working with some fantastic artists and great people.
 I am a Music Production/Engineering Major at Berklee College of Music.
 I started playing the piano when I was 4; played keyboard, drums, and trombone in a blues band; and started composing songs at age 12.
 I purchased my first computer with production software at age 15, and have been producing/mixing ever since (the last 8 years).

 What I offer:

 Being an obsessive fan of music myself, I understand the latest sounds and trends in EDM, Hip-Hop, and Pop, as well as other genres.
 I CAN GIVE YOUR PROJECT THAT FRESH NEW SOUND.
 Listen to the tracks in my portfolio to hear an example of what I can do.
 Shoot me a message by clicking the big green contact button above.
 I would love talking with you to establish the vision for your project!

 Contact me through the green button above and lets get to work.

 1 Reviews - 1 Repeat ClientEndorse Austin Celaya

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I worked on a commercial for Vogue earlier this year that I was really proud of.
 We did this full orchestial/rock production that turned out fantastic with the video production.